Jun-Jie-Shi/Extension/README.md

-# An Extension of PASSION
+# Addressing Imbalanced Modal Incompleteness in Realistic Medical Image Segmentation via Hierarchical Gradient Alignment
-The extension version:
+The extension version based on our PASSION:
 1. provide both 2D and 3D training code for MyoPS and BraTS datasets;
 2. rethink the uni-modal and multi-modal combination wise co-learning problem;
 3. combine conflict-free meta learning with our preference-aware self-distillation;